Startup Project

 04

-It matches how people actually plan: browse first to narrow choices, then compare a short list, without requiring a "perfect query" up front.
+This matters — it matches how people actually plan: browse first without requiring a "perfect query" up front.

-It matches how people actually plan: browse first to narrow choices, then compare a short list, without requiring a "perfect query" up front.
+This matters — it matches how people actually plan: browse first without requiring a "perfect query" up front.

 Trip